 Cheryl Hays handles inventory, volunteers, and moving arrangements for Re-New

 Quick to spread compliments and credit, Cheryl praises her Re-New partner, Julie, and her creative expertise.
 When it is time to decorate a home, the talented interior designer selects all the parts and pieces from the Re-New “department store.”
-Recently celebrating Re-New’s seven year anniversary, Cheryl and Julie don’t advertise at all.
-Donations come entirely by word of mouth, through friends of friends.
+Recently celebrating Re-New’s seventh anniversary, Cheryl and Julie don’t advertise at all.
+Donations come by word of mouth, through friends of friends.
 Cheryl, the logistics guru, manages the inventory and is picky about the donations she accepts.
 “The first year or so, we accepted anything and everything,” she remembers.
 No need to do that any longer.
 “If you wouldn’t put it in your daughter’s apartment, we don’t want it either,” she laughs.

 To learn more about the Re-New program, please visit www.ywcanashville.com.